 Qatar: Religious context Number of adherents %

-Christians 372,000 13.1
+Christians 409,000 13.7

-Muslim 2,266,000 79.8
+Muslim 2,354,000 79.0

-Hindu 86,100 3.0
+Hindu 93,200 3.1

-Buddhist 50,800 1.8
+Buddhist 54,500 1.8

 Ethno-religionist 0 0.0

 Jewish 0 0.0

 Bahai 3,200 0.1

 Atheist 2,100 0.1

-Agnostic 60,000 2.1
+Agnostic 63,300 2.1

 Other 0 0.0

 OTHER includes Chinese folk, New religionist, Sikh, Spiritist, Taoist, Confucianist, Jain, Shintoist, Zoroastrian.

-Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

 According to Middle East Concern (MEC country profile), 90% of Qataris are Sunni and only 10% Shiites.
 Qatar is one of the only two Wahhabi countries in the world, following a very puritan version of Islam.
-The other Wahhabi country is Saudi Arabia, but since the 1990s, Qatar has adopted its own version of Wahhabism, which is less strict than in Saudi Arabia.
+The other Wahhabi country is Saudi Arabia, but since the 1990s Qatar has adopted its own, less strict version of Wahhabism.
 This difference is also known as the "Wahhabism of the sea" versus the "Wahhabism of the land" (Huffpost, 12 April 2017).
 Hence, in contrast to Saudi Arabia, Qatar has been relatively lenient towards the growing Christian expatriate community and has provided land to build churches.
-Although most Christian expatriates welcome this, there is a flipside since the concentration of churches in one area can lead to 'ghettoization'.
+Although most Christian expatriates welcome this, there is a flipside since the concentration of churches in the one Abu Hamour area of Doha can lead to 'ghettoization'.
 As such, Christians can also be easily monitored and controlled - which usually happens under the pretext of ensuring their safety.
-Qatar's ban on re-opening villa house-churches outside of the designated religious complex after COVID-19 restrictions were eased, can be viewed as another measure to keep control over the Christian population (US State Department IRFR 2020, p.
-6).
+Qatar's ban on re-opening villa house-churches outside of the designated religious complex after COVID-19 restrictions were eased, can be viewed as another measure to keep control over the Christian population, although no repercussions followed for those who did re-open (US State Department, IRFR 2021, p.
+7).